Best Selling Books by David James

 The River Why

 The classic novel of fly fishing and spirituality republished with a new Afterword by the author.
-Since its publication in 1983, THE RIVER WHY has become a classic.
+Since its publication in 1983, The River Why has become a classic.
 David James Duncan''s sweeping novel is a coming-of-age comedy about love, nature, and the quest for self-discovery, written in a voice as distinct and powerful as any in American letters.
 Gus Orviston is a young fly fisherman who leaves behind his comically schizoid family to find his own path.
 Taking refuge in a remote cabin, he sets out in pursuit of the Pacific Northwest''s elusive steelhead.
 But what begins as a physical quarry becomes a spiritual one as his quest for self-knowledge batters him with unforeseeable experiences.
-Profoundly reflective about our connection to nature and to one another, THE RIVER WHY is also a comedic rollercoaster.
+Profoundly reflective about our connection to nature and to one another, The River Why is also a comedic rollercoaster.
 Like Gus, the reader emerges utterly changed, stripped bare by the journey Duncan so expertly navigates.

 River Teeth